ppy/osu-wiki/wiki/Beatmap_ranking_procedure/en.md

 ## Notes

 [^main-game-mode]: A beatmap's game mode is considered its "main" if it contains the most difficulties.
-In the event the amount of difficulties is the same between two modes, the main game mode will be the one with the most difficulties mapped by the beatmap's host.
+In the event the amount of difficulties is the same between 2+ modes, the main game mode will be the one with the most difficulties mapped by the beatmap's host.
 If both of those conditions are met, then main game mode will be the one which gets nominated first.